Wage Breakdown

 Accuracy and Disclaimer

-Labor cost benchmarks are industry averages for 2026 and vary by concept, location, wage laws, and staffing model.
+Labor cost benchmarks are 2026 industry averages and vary by concept type, location, minimum wage laws, and staffing model.
 This calculator is for operational planning purposes.
-Minimum wage, overtime, and benefits laws vary by state and locality.
-Consult an employment attorney or restaurant accountant for compliance-specific guidance.
+Payroll tax rates and benefit costs vary by jurisdiction and benefit program.
+Minimum wage, overtime, and tip credit laws vary by state and locality.
+Consult an employment attorney or restaurant accountant for compliance guidance specific to your operation.

 Conclusion